The Sorrow of War: Reception

 Michael Fathers of The Independent noted how both American and Vietnamese cultural depictions of the Vietnam War had tended to be full of romanticisation and stereotyping, and wrote: "The Sorrow of War soars above all this. ...
 It moves backwards and forwards in time, and in and out of despair, dragging you down as the hero-loner leads you through his private hell in the highlands of Central Vietnam, or pulling you up when his spirits rise.
 It is a fine war novel and a marvellous book."

 The British author-photographer Tim Page and others have compared the novel favorably to Erich Maria Remarque's All Quiet on the Western Front.

 The British newspaper The Independent judged The Sorrow of War the Best Foreign Book of 1994.
 The prize money was equally shared by the author, Bao Ninh, the translator, Phan Thanh Hao, and Frank Palmos, the author of the English version for publication.
 In 2010, the British Society of Authors listed the translation as one of the Best 50 Translations of the previous century.

+German literature professor and translator Günter Giesenfeld (who translated the work into German) remarked that the book "ranks among the world classics of war literature."
+He compared The Sorrow of War to renowned novels such as All Quiet on the Western Front (Erich Maria Remarque) and appraised Bao Ninh's work as even superior to Remarque's.
+American author Leif A. Torkelsen also rated The Sorrow of War as the greatest war novel of the 20th century.
+Lai Chen Sun, a history professor at the University of California, conducted a comprehensive study on the novel's international influence, noting that approximately 30 universities use it as a teaching resource.
+He argued that The Sorrow of War has significantly impacted and transformed the teaching of Eastern military history, describing it as "one of the greatest literary works in the world" and "the most famous work on war of the 20th century."
+Chinese writer Yan Lianke regarded the novel as an "exceedingly rare masterpiece by an East Asian writer," marking a "new pinnacle for a new kind of literature" through its "exceptional depiction, perception, and aesthetic critique of war, combined with a profound understanding of humanity and reflections on human nature."
+After reading the Chinese translation, Yan Lianke included The Sorrow of War in the mandatory foreign reading list for creative writing students at Renmin University of China.